 - ABDL - Brazilian Association for Leadership Development

-- Coalition building with Rio's Government
+- Coalition building with the Municipality of Rio de Janeiro

 Deprived areas are an important leverage point for sustainability.
 That is where migrants’ urban social integration begins: networking, surviving, adapting, finding support.
 Such areas act as a platform for social development for urban renovation, village sustainability and social inclusion, amplifying sustainability issues.
 Deprived areas play an essential role in fostering sustainability and are a strategic place to equip leaders with sustainability skills and values.
 Engagement in these areas can contribute to more sustainable societies, enhancing community autonomy and resilience and risk management.